ptsteadman/notebook/essays/gray-man-style.md

 Headline: What is Gray Man Style?

-SurvivialThinkTank.com defines a "gray man" as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
-Gray man is an concept developed by socially-conscious survivalists who don't want their identity to become a liability.
+SurvivialThinkTank.com defines a gray man as "an individual who possesses the skills, ability and intent to blend into any situation or surrounding without standing out, concealing his or her true skills, ability, and intent from others."
+[3] Gray man is a concept developed by socially-conscious survivalists who don't want their identity to become a liability.
 Promoters of gray man style think that overt tactical gear is a "shoot-me-first" signal, and instead favor multi-modal dress that will help them avoid attention until it's time to use force.